Sava Petrović (metropolitan): History

 Sava sought help from Orthodox Russia, offering to provide troops to serve in the Imperial Russian armies in return for some form of Russian protectorate over Montenegro.
 At the end of September 1742, Sava set off in person, and on reaching St. Petersburg the following spring he presented Montenegro's case to the newly enthroned Empress Elizabeth.
 The empress promised financial aid, including further funds for the Cetinje monastery, but did not offer Montenegro any military protection.
 As he made his way back through Berlin, Frederick the Great gave him a beautiful golden cross, though his journey did little to improve Montenegro's fortunes, leading him to withdraw from public life.

 From 1744 to 1766, Metropolitan Vasilije Petrović Njegoš, Sava's coadjutator, became effectively the highest authority in Montenegro and its representative abroad.
 After Vasilije died at St. Petersburg in 1766, Sava again resumed his duties as Metropolitan (Prince-Bishop).

 In 1766 the Serbian Patriarchate of Peć was banned by the Ottomans (the Greek clergy also applied pressure in this matter).
-Sava then responded by writing to the Moscow Metropolitan that "the Serb Nation is under hard slavery" and so asked the Holy Synod of Russia to help the Serbian Patriarch.
+Sava then responded by writing to the Moscow Metropolitan that "the Serb Nation is under hard slavery" and so asked the Most Holy Synod of Russia to help the Serbian Patriarch.
 Sava also wrote a letter to the Russian Empress asking "Protect the Serbs from the Greek and Turkish intruding [...]
 We are ready to pay Russia in blood".
 He enumerated the Montenegrins among this "Serbian nation".

 In 1767, he wrote to the Republic of Ragusa that the Cetinje Metropolitanate was "happy that the [Ragusan] government still used our Serbian language".